Nolan Burkholder, 12, takes biology, computer science and oceanography classes at Pierce College.

 Because they were far ahead of other students, Hubbard taught her children some classes at home at the same time Nolan and Valerie went to a charter school, Gorman Learning Center.

-“The classes were not challenging enough and I sometimes disagreed with them,” said Hubbard, “For more real world experience, lab equipment and other study material I need to send them to a college.”
+“The classes were not challenging enough and I sometimes disagreed with them,” said Hubbard, “For more real-world experience, lab equipment, and other study material, I would need to send them to a college.
+The main reason being, we’re unable to house the labortory equipment on-site for insurance purposes, which means we’re unable to have an advanced shaking incubator to demonstate how magical science is.”

 After Hubbard saying that, all of them smiled.